OysheeRoy/academic-kickstart/content/home/experience.md

   * The fetched data were cleaned and stored in tables in PostgreSQL.
   * The collected data was further cleaned using Fuzzy matching.
   * The collected data was analyzed to answer the wuestions of the project.
-  * Analyzed data were visualized using matplotlib, Dashapps.
+  * Analyzed data were visualized using matplotlib, Dash apps.
   """

 [[experience]]